-This is the 45th article in the “Real Words or Buzzwords?” series about how real words become empty words and stifle technology progress.
+This is the 45th article in the award-winning “Real Words or Buzzwords?” series about how real words become empty words and stifle technology progress.

 By Ray Bernard, PSP, CHS-III

 Examining the differences between Artificial Intelligence (AI), Machine Learning (ML) and Deep Learning (DL) technologies and how they’re being leveraged in security applications today